Biochips and Patch Hole Technology

 Biochips for our patch clamp solutions are developed and manufactured in house: QPlate, for use with QPatch, and QChip, for use with Qube 384.

-The heart of the biochips are the planar patch hole substrate, which replaces conventional glass pipettes in manual patch clamping.
+The heart of the biochips is the planar patch hole substrate, which replaces conventional glass pipettes in manual patch clamping.

 Silicon for true gigaseals